zingolabs/zexcavator/README.md

 2. **ZecWallet Lite Support**:

    - Only supports wallet version 25 (latest).
-   - Parsing is incomplete; seed and keys are extracted, but account birthday is not yet implemented.
+   - Does not support encrypted wallets.

+3. Does not integrate a sync engine:

+   - Currently, the parser reads the data present in the wallet file.
+It does not try to reconstruct/discover missing or lost funds.

-3. **File Documentation**: Refer to the following source files for detailed wallet file structure documentation:
+4. **File Documentation**: Refer to the following source files for detailed wallet file structure documentation:

    - `src/zwl.rs` for ZecWallet Lite.
    - `src/ywallet.rs` for YWallet.